How learning a language can help you build empathy and expose prejudices you never knew you had

 The problem is that there’s no one indigenous language that unites all of Africa.
 The closest thing to a universal language in Africa is English.
 After that, there are several predominant regional languages.

 I suggest you pick a place you want to go to and go learn that language.
+You can see an article on the most-spoken African languages here.

 Here are some suggestions